A Complete Guide on Exploratory Data Analysis

 - It helps us to identify a relationship between variables

 - It helps to detect outliers in the dataset.

 - EDA helps to select the best algorithms for model building.

 - EDA helps to select the important features from the dataset.

 Components of EDA

-There are many different techniques that can be used as part of EDA, including:
+Many different techniques can be used as part of EDA, including:

-- Univariate Analysis: This is a type of analysis where we visualize a single variable at a time.
-It can include techniques such as calculating summary statistics (e.g., mean, median, mode, etc.), plotting histograms or density plots, and identifying any outliers.
+- Univariate Analysis: This is an analysis where we visualize a single variable simultaneously.
+It can include techniques such as calculating summary statistics (e.g., mean, median, mode, etc.), plotting histograms or density plots, and identifying outliers.

 - Bivariate Analysis: This involves visualizing the relationship between two variables.
-It can include techniques such as scatter plots, correlation analysis, and regression analysis.
+It can include techniques such as scatter plots, correlation, and regression analysis.

 - Multivariate Analysis: This is generally done between three or more variables.
 It can include techniques such as principal component analysis, cluster analysis, and multivariate regression.